Season One, Episode Six: “Rory’s Birthday Parties”

 EMILY: Well, you wanted me to get her a Filofax and a mermaid eraser.

-— Filofax is a UK brand of personal organizers and other stationery goods.
-The traditional Filofax is a leather-bound six-ring binder containing loose leaf papers.
-These organizers were very popular in the 1980s and were used to store telephone numbers, addresses, lists, and notes–hence the name Filofax, from “a file of facts.”
+• Filofax is a UK brand of personal organizers and other stationery goods.
+The traditional Filofax is a leather-bound, six-ring binder containing loose-leaf papers.
+These organizers were popular in the 1980s and were used to store telephone numbers, addresses, lists, and notes – hence the name Filofax, or “a file of facts.”

 EMILY: Oh, yes, and there was the t-shirt with the Farrah Fawcett face.